patrickbwarren/qgis3-survex-import/README.md

 This is derived from the proj4 string for [EPSG:31255](https://spatialreference.org/ref/epsg/mgi-austria-gk-central/) by changing the `+y_0` entry.
-With a custom CRS created using the above proj4 string, cave data in the truncated GK Central Austria SRS can be imported without having to introduce `*cs` commands in .svx files.

 For more details and examples of survex `*cs` commands see [cave_surveying_and_gis.pdf](cave_surveying_and_gis.pdf) in the present